-Vets mostly sell Hill’s Prescription Diets and Hill’s Science Diet because Hill’s “donates” millions of $$$$ each year to all vet schools worldwide, especially the 27 vet schools in the U.S. and, as unbelievable as it sounds, Hill’s employees are actually the ones who most often “teach” vet students about pet nutrition.. then Hill’s Nutrition salespeople set the graduating student up in their practice with Hill’s Prescription Diets and Hill’s Science Diet!
+Vets mostly sell Hill’s Prescription Diets and Hill’s Science Diet [both contain shockingly horrible ingredients & guaranteed analysis!] because Hill’s “donates” millions of $$$$ each year to all vet schools worldwide, especially the 27 vet schools in the U.S. and, as unbelievable as it sounds and as you’ll read from some excellent veterinarians below, Hill’s employees are actually the ones who most often “teach” vet students about pet nutrition.. then Hill’s Nutrition salespeople set the graduating student up in their practice with Hill’s Prescription Diets and Hill’s Science Diet… beauty!

 Roger Biduk was horrified to learn years ago that most all allopathic veterinarians know almost nothing about cat or dog nutrition but are quick to recommend and sell pet foods [“prescription diets” = big $$$$] such as Hill’s Prescription Diets, Purina Veterinary Diets, Hill’s Science Diet, Royal Canin Veterinary Care Nutrition, Royal Canin Veterinary Therapeutic Formulas, Iams Veterinary Formulas, Eukanuba Veterinary Diets, etc. which often contain horrible ingredients with little or no meat, are often super-high in carbohydrates, super-low in animal protein and have had recalls from FDA for containing poisonous ingredients and Salmonella!